Victims of sexual abuse or sexual assault have the right to file civil lawsuits and get financial compensation.

 1. Who You Are Suing

 This is why most successful lawsuits target third parties, such as school districts, religious institutions, youth organizations, healthcare providers, or government agencies, who allowed or enabled the abuse to occur.
-These entities often have liability insurance and deeper resources, making larger settlements possible.
+These entities often have liability insurance and deeper financial resources, making larger settlements more feasible.

 2. Severity and Impact of the Abuse